viperscape/iota/docs/README.md

 All packets must be authorized and checked for integrity
 Authorization: HMAC-SHA256

+Integrity variables (in order) [bytes 40-max_len]:
+- Flags
+- Route
+- Message data

-Integrity: Message data is securely hashed (SHA256) and used as seed in HMAC Frames meant for negotiation must include a random byte(s) in data for security
+Integrity variables are securely hashed (SHA256) and used as seed in HMAC

+Frames meant for negotiation must include a random byte(s) in data for security

 Negotiation frames requiring random data: